 How would an algal bloom in the Willamette River affect water quality?

 The filtration plant will use a multiple step filtration and treatment process that is very effective at removing organic material including algae.
 Most algal species are not toxic, but if a toxic algae event were to occur treatment processes are effective at removing algae and associated toxins.
 If there were any issues that would cause the filtration plant to be less effective at removing algae and associated toxins, TVWD, Hillsboro and Beaverton would use one of their other sources to serve customers and avoid any risk to public health.

 How would a fire in the Willamette Valley or upper reaches of the Willamette River affect water quality?

 The Willamette is the largest watershed in Oregon with 13 major tributaries along its 300 mile stretch.
 The vast size of the watershed alone would reduce the impact of a forest fire in one of the sub-watersheds on overall water quality in the Willamette River.
-It is unlikely that a forest fire would impact the entire watershed.

 In the rare event a forest fire were large enough to significantly impact water quality in the main stem of the Willamette River, the water treatment and filtration process—like those used at the Willamette River Water Treatment Plant in Wilsonville, would serve as a barrier and remove any impurities caused by the fire.